A little history

 - Cook shells according to package and set aside

-- For sauce: Sauté garlic, crushed red pepper and Italian seasoning in extra virgin olive oil until toasty and fragrant.
-Thats right, I am telling you to toast the spices also, sounds weird but the smell in the air will tell you otherwise.
-Add one can of fire roasted crushed tomatoes a pinch of salt and a pinch of turbinado sugar, bring to a boil and then lower heat and simmer while shells finish cooking
+- Make the sauce: In a deep skillet, over medium heat add olive oil and then sauté garlic, crushed red pepper and Italian seasoning in extra virgin olive oil until toasty and fragrant (about 5 minutes).
+Thats right, I am telling you to toast the spices, it sounds weird but the smell in the air will tell you otherwise.
+Add the fire roasted crushed tomatoes a pinch of salt and a pinch of turbinado sugar, bring to a quick boil and then lower heat and simmer for 5 minutes.

 Leave a Reply